-16 "For God so loved (endless love) the world, that He gave (grace) His only begotten Son, that whoever believes in Him shall not perish (mercy), but have eternal life.
+16 "For God so loved the world, that He gave (that is God's grace) His only begotten Son, that whoever believes in Him shall not perish (that is God's mercy), but have eternal life.
 17 For God did not send the Son into the world to judge the world, but that the world might be saved through Him.